 Arts and Cultural Advisory Committee

-The City of Kingston's Arts and Cultural Committee (ACAC) is made up of community members with broad experience and/or expertise in the arts and cultural sector and City of Kingston councillors.
+The City of Kingston's Arts and Cultural Advisory Committee (ACAC) is made up of community members with broad experience and/or expertise in the arts and cultural sector, as well as City of Kingston councillors.
 The Committee provides a formal mechanism for Council to consult with key stakeholders, seek specialist advice and enable community participation in arts and cultural planning and development.

 The key role of the Committee is to:

-- Provides high-level advice to Council and Council Officers on matters relating to Public Art in the City of Kingston.
+- Provide high-level advice to Council and Council Officers on matters relating to Public Art in the City of Kingston.

 Cr Tamsin Bearsley